TiagoSanti/LID-token-classification/README.en.md

 🇧🇷 [README](README.md) | 🇺🇸 [README](README.en.md)

-This repository contains the code and datasets used in solving the selective process problem for the AI team of the Lia and LEDES project in 2024.2.
+This repository contains the code and datasets used in solving the selective process problem for the AI team of the LIA and LEDES project in 2024.2.

 ## Problem Description: Token Classification